xtuml/training/courses/System Modeling with the xtUML Editor/Components and Interfaces/Interface Operations And Signals quiz.md

 __Type:__  True/False

-__Question:__  Interface operations are used to model synchronous communication, between two connected components that are using the same interface
+__Question:__  Interface operations are used to model synchronous communication between two connected components that are using the same interface.

 __Answer:__
   - T